Diversity Makes a Difference

 To get the overall diversity ranking, we took the combination of racial demographics, geographic origin of students, gender and age diversity.

-Florida Career College - Miami is ranked #1,728 in ethnic diversity nationwide with a student body composition that is below the national average.
+Florida Career College - Miami is ranked #2,494 in ethnic diversity nationwide with a student body makeup that is pretty close to the national average.

 Explore Racial Diversity at Florida Career College - Miami